-Our main ongoing constraint is access to bank debt funding and the tightening of loan to valuation ratios requiring most projects to be far more capital intensive.
-In the current economic climate, CIC accepts that previous levels of gearing are no longer achievable nor desirable.
-The other constraint in the shorter term is the continued concern about the impact of what might happen in Europe leading to overall poor consumer sentiment in Australia.
-Coupled with this, especially in the Canberra market, is the continued perceived poor performance of the Federal Government.
-All that aside, we still believe CIC can post strong financial results over the next three years.
+We have reported in past reviews that our main ongoing constraint is access to bank debt funding and the tightening of loan to valuation ratios requiring most projects to be far more capital intensive.
+While this continues to be the case we have experienced of late a general improvement in these conditions.
+However, regardless of such improvement in this current economic climate, CIC accepts that previous levels of gearing are no longer achievable nor desirable.

+The other constraint in the shorter term is the continued concern about the impact of what might happen overseas leading to overall poor consumer sentiment in the local market and Australia generally.
+Coupled with this, especially in the Canberra market, is the continued perceived poor performance of the Federal Government and the looming Federal election.

+All that aside, we still believe CIC can post strong financial results over the coming years.